 It is a good idea to sketch out the layouts that you are considering, this will minimize the unnecessary heavy lifting to see which arrangement suits best.
 Move the heavy and large items first.
 Then, move the small stuff.

 Now that your classroom is laid out, it’s time to do your last minute stationary order and organising!
 Decide on the supplies that you need to stay effective as a teacher.
-A great idea for your classroom is to order in custom stamps and stickers to reward your students and personalised student planners.
+A great idea for your classroom is to order in custom stamps and stickers to reward your students and bespoke student planners.
 These can be customised with the school logo and mottos.